How to Take Care of Your Dutch Oven So You’ll Have It Forever

 Dutch ovens are pretty heavy-duty, but they do need some maintenance from time to time.
 Learn how to clean a Dutch oven to get rid of stains and burnt-on bits.

 The Dutch oven is a kitchen workhorse.
 It can tackle all kinds of cooking tasks, and while they may be expensive, they’re heavy-duty enough to withstand a lot of wear and tear.
-Plus, they’re one of the items in your kitchen that could be worth money.
 If you take good care of them, they’ll practically last forever!
 The best part about their enameled finish is it’s pretty simple to clean; it generally releases cooked food with a little soap and warm water.
 But, every once in awhile, those burnt-on bits get out of control.
 If you have a mess that a soapy sponge can’t handle, here’s how to clean a Dutch oven.

 Use a non-scratch sponge